|

 Wednesday, April 28, 2004

-permalink Happy Anniversary iTunes
+Happy Anniversary iTunes

 In its first year alone, more than 70 million songs have been devoured by music fans (both by macheads and wintel junkies), making it the number one online music service in the world with more than 70% market share of legal downloads for singles and albums.
 Apple celebrates iTune's first year anniversary today by introducing a robust version, iTunes 4.5, which hosts a slew of awesome new features in conjunction with the launching of the third generation iTunes Music Store (featuring the industry’s largest online music catalog of over 700,000 songs from all five major music companies and over 450 independent music labels).